 Vielmetti Health Center 1401 Presque Isle Ave.
 1st Floor, Gries Hall, Marquette, MI 49855.
 906-227-2355.

 Marquette General Hospital 580 W. College Ave, Marquette, MI 49855.
 906-225-3221

 National Eating Disorders Association Toll Free Help Line 1-800-931-2237

 Anyone who needs to know exactly what they are eating should check out our MyMenu feature.
 This online tool provides a detailed nutritional analysis of menu items at several NMU dining facilities.
 It is great for those with allergies or intolerances as well as for anyone interested in healthy eating.

-Robin puts on monthly presentations on all topics Nutrition.
-Check out the archives.
+Check out monthly presentations on all topics Nutrition.
+View the archives.